Cornflakes1009/iOSExamples/README.md

 ## Starbucks
-iOS Project that's a clone of the Starbucks app https://www.youtube.com/watch?v=EyY2ICO2QYk&list=PLEVREFF3xBv4fLwWvXZoY8cKC6F5P-rlY
+iOS Project that uses UIKit and is a clone of the Starbucks app.
+Not completed. https://www.youtube.com/watch?v=EyY2ICO2QYk&list=PLEVREFF3xBv4fLwWvXZoY8cKC6F5P-rlY